MionKit/mion/packages/router/README.md

    * Full RouteError containing dbError message and stacktrace will be added
-   * to ctx.request.internalErrors, so it can be logged or managed after */ throw new Error('This error will generate a public 500 error with no message');
+   * to ctx.request.internalErrors, so it can be logged or managed after */ throw new Error('This error will generate a public 500 error with a generic message');
 };
 ```